 The coalition evolved from community needs and was founded in 1994 when a group of professionals expressed concerns about poor treatment of victims in the justice system.
 Family violence was poorly understood.
 Victims were blamed for the abuse and re-victimized by the systems that should have been there to help them.
 Law Enforcement and the courts did not treat abuse as a crime, often dismissing criminal behavior as a “family dispute”.
 The coalition was formed with the goal of reducing family violence through education of public and professionals.
 Today, it has grown to include over 600 agencies, departments and individuals across Tennessee, Georgia and Alabama.
 Because the coalition network is strong and composed of people committed to their work, there have been many successful collaborative projects over past years.
 The coalition’s only support comes from donations and sponsorships.
 It consists of volunteers and has never been funded.

-The Chattanooga Family Justice Alliance was developed in conjunction with the Coalition with the mission to provide a one-stop-shop for victims making access to all services easier and more effective.
+The Chattanooga Family Justice Alliance was developed in 2004 out of the Coalition with the mission to co-locate law enforcement and advocacy for victims making access to services easier and more effective.
 The President’s Initiative model upon which this collaboration is based, has proven successful in other cities, such as San Diego, Indianapolis and Tampa.
 The collaboration is multidisciplinary, including the justice system, heath care, education, faith community, business and industry.

 Abuse impacts everyone in the community.
 The annual cost of the “war at home” nationwide is conservatively estimated to exceed $194 billion annually.
 The coalition and alliance utilize research locally to study cost, outcomes and determine effectiveness of the community’s response.
 Research is revealing the cost of abuse to taxpayers, business and health care.
 It reduces employee productivity and increases turnover, absences and tardiness in the workplace.
 Impact on health care benefits and employee assistance programs is dramatic.
 Studies are being done to better estimate costs of health care, social services and education for children who are abused during pregnancy and the early formative years.
 Along with reduction of homicides and serious injuries, the need to reduce the cost of family violence is becoming apparent.

-Over 70 partners in the project are in the process of implementing a 3-year strategic plan to improve response to family violence through better use of existing resources.
+Over 70 partners in the project are in the process of implementing a strategic plan for a Family Justice Center to improve response to family violence through better use of existing resources.
 Services will “wrap around” victims to meet their needs without sending them from place to place.
 The program will provide support and reduce barriers that often deter victims in escaping abuse and establishing healthy lifestyles.

 For President’s Initiative information, see www.familyjusticecenter.org.